ART IN NEIGHBORHOODS: Tatum Park

 Public Art Chattanooga and the Highland Park Neighborhood Association announced a national call (RFQ) in January 2018 for an artist to create a public, permanent art installation that will activate and animate Tatum Park in the Highland Park neighborhood.

-Sculptor Randy Walker was selected as the artist for the project and he is currently in the design process with input from the Highland Park neighborhood.
+Sculptor Randy Walker was selected as the artist for the project and he is about to begin the fabrication process following extensive input from the Highland Park neighborhood as to the design.